-Concretely, we extend the flaws/actions framework of [3] to allow arbitrary action digraphs D, arbitrary transition probabilities $\rho$ , and the incorporation of arbitrary background measures $\mu$ , allowing us to connect the flaws/actions framework to the Lovász Local Lemma.
-Our work highlights the role of the measure $\mu$ in gauging how efficiently the algorithm rids the state from flaws, i.e., as a gauge of progress, by pointing out the trade-off between distortion and the sparsity of the causality graph.
-The end result is a theorem that subsumes both the results of [3] and the algorithmization of the Lopsided LLL [19] via resampling oracles, establishing a uniform method for designing and analyzing focused stochastic local search algorithms.
+Concretely, we extend the flaws/actions framework of [3] to allow arbitrary action digraphs D, arbitrary transition probabilities ρ , and incorporation of arbitrary background measures μ , allowing us to connect the flaws/actions framework to the LLL.
+Our work highlights the role of the measure μ in gauging how efficiently the algorithm rids the state of flaws, i.e., as a gauge of progress, by pointing out the trade-off between distortion and the sparsity of the causality graph.
+The end result is a theorem that subsumes both the results of [3] and the algorithmization of the lopsided LLL [19] via resampling oracles, establishing a uniform method for designing and analyzing focused stochastic local search algorithms.
 Additionally, our work makes progress on elucidating the role of flaw choice in stochastic local search, and establishes several structural facts about resampling oracles.

-2 Statement of Results
+2. Statement of results.
 We develop tools for analyzing focused stochastic local search algorithms.
-Specifically, we establish a sequence of increasingly general conditions under which such algorithms find flawless objects quickly, presented as Theorems 1,2, and 3.
-For the important special case of atomic action digraphs we identify structural properties of resampling oracles, presented as Theorem 4.
-For the same setting we also derive a sharp analysis for the probability of any trajectory, elucidating the role of flaw choice, presented as Theorem 5.
+Specifically, we establish a sequence of increasingly general conditions under which such algorithms find flawless objects quickly, presented as Theorems 1, 2, and 3.
+For the important special case of atomic action digraphs, we identify structural properties of resampling oracles, presented as Theorem 4.
+For the same setting, we also derive a sharp analysis for the probability of any trajectory, elucidating the role of flaw choice, presented as Theorem 5.

 Theorems 1-3 differ in the sophistication of the flaw-choice mechanism they can accommodate.
-While in works such as [28] on the variable setting and [18] on permutations, the setting was sufficiently symmetric that flaw choice could be arbitrary, in more complex applications more sophisticated flaw-choice is necessary.
-For example, to establish our results on Acyclic Edge Coloring we must use our recursive algorithm (Theorem 2), as the simple Markov walk (Theorem 1), let alone arbitrary flaw choice, will not work.
+While in other works, such as [28] on the variable setting and [18] on permutations, the setting was sufficiently symmetric that flaw choice could be arbitrary, in more complex applications more sophisticated flaw choice is necessary.
+For example, to establish our results on acyclic edge coloring (AEC), we must use our recursive algorithm (Theorem 2), as the simple Markov walk (Theorem 1), let alone arbitrary flaw choice, will not work.

-To demonstrate the flexibility of our framework, we derive a bound for Acyclic Edge Coloring of graphs with bounded degeneracy, a class including all graphs of bounded treewidth, presented as Theorem 6 in Section 6.
-To derive the result we rely heavily on the actions not forming resampling oracles with respect to the measure used.
-Unlike other recent algorithmic work on the problem [13, 15], our result is established without ideas/computations "customized" to the problem, but as a direct application of Theorem 2, highlighting its capacity to incorporate both global conditions, such as degeneracy, and sophisticated flawchoice mechanisms, in this case a recursive procedure.
-We also show how to derive effortlessly an upper bound of $4.182(\Delta - 1)$ for Acyclic Edge Coloring of general graphs, which comes close to the hard-won bound of $4(\Delta - 1)$ of Esperet and Parreau [13] via a custom analysis.
+To demonstrate the flexibility of our framework, we derive a bound for AEC of graphs with bounded degeneracy, a class including all graphs of bounded treewidth, presented as Theorem 6 in section 6.1.
+To derive the result, we rely heavily on the actions not forming resampling oracles with respect to the measure used.
+Unlike other recent algorithmic work on the problem [13, 15], our result is established not with ideas/computations "customized" to the problem but rather as a direct application of Theorem 2, highlighting its capacity to incorporate both global conditions, such as degeneracy and sophisticated flaw-choice mechanisms, which in this case is a recursive procedure.
+We also show how to effortlessly derive an upper bound of $4.182(\Delta-1)$ for AEC of general graphs, which comes close to the hard-won bound of $4(\Delta-1)$ of Esperet and Parreau [13] via a custom analysis.
 Finally, we note that Iliopoulos [20] recently showed how our main theorem can be used to analyze the algorithm of Molloy [25] for coloring triangle-graph graphs of degree up to the "shattering threshold" for random graphs [1].